 Many quick bread and muffin recipes can easily be made using only one bowl.
 The trick is to add the dry ingredients that need to be evenly distributed (we are talking about the baking soda and baking powder) in with the wet ingredients, and then, after they are all mixed thoroughly together, add in the flour.

-And as always, once you add your flour into the wet ingredients, do not over mix it.
+As always, once you add your flour to the wet ingredients, do not overmix it.
 Overmixing will result in gluten build-up, resulting in a tough muffin.
-For this recipe I don't fully mix the flour together before adding the strawberries, to ensure a tender crumb.
+For this recipe, I don't fully mix the flour together before adding the strawberries to ensure a tender crumb.

 Tips for Making Big, Tall Strawberry Muffins